-Lucid dreaming is being aware of the dreaming state also controlling your dreams.
+To lucid dream is to be in control of your dream state.
 It’s a powerful technique to expand awareness, and you can learn how to lucid dream tonight.

 What is Lucid Dreaming?

-Lucid dreaming involves two aspects of awareness; First, It is being aware that you are dreaming.
-The second aspect is exerting some control over what happens in the dream.
+To be lucid while dreaming involves two aspects of our awareness: being aware that you dream and exerting some control over what happens in the dream.
 The more experienced you become in this process, the more control you will have.

 Many people believe it is a state separate from the normal dreaming state.
 We have three default states of consciousness, waking, dreaming, and sleeping.
-Some think this is worthy of being a separate state of consciousness because it combines properties from other states.
+Some think this is worthy of being a separate state of consciousness (the seventh state) because it combines properties from other forms of consciousness.
 Let me explain.

 Besides the default states of waking, dreaming, sleeping, we have a 4th state, which underlies everything.
 Many teachers refer to this partition as pure consciousness, transcendental consciousness, or bliss consciousness.
 It is a state of mediation where the mind is both calm but alert, absent from the internal chatter of the Ego.
 The high state of awareness is one aspect we need for lucid dreaming.

 We also have access to a 5th state, which Michael Harner calls the Shamanic State of Consciousness (SSC).
-We achieve this partition of awareness through the Shamanic Journey.
-This state has unique properties, including directing awareness in an imaginary landscape.
+We achieve this state through the Shamanic Journey.
+This partition of awareness has some unique properties, including directing attention in an imaginary landscape.
 This landscape is the home of our subconscious imagination.
 We need to access the subconscious when we dream.

 Next, we have the sixth state of consciousness, which combines the 4th state of the transcendent with the waking state.
 This partition of consciousness is known as cosmic consciousness and witnessing.
-It is called witnessing because we experience reality from two vantage points.
-We are aware of being in our bodies and simultaneously from a separate point above our physical body.
+Many Eastern teachers call it witnessing because we experience reality from two vantage points.
+We are aware of being in our bodies and simultaneously observing or seeing from a point above our physical body.
 This aspect of witnessing is also an element of the lucid dream state.

-Now we come to the 7th state.
+Now we come to the seventh state.
 Lucid dreaming combines or overlaps two or possibly three states of consciousness because you are present, and you “know” you are dreaming.
 This level of awareness is the same as the waking state.
 It is somewhat similar to the combination of dreaming while asleep.
-When you dream, you are both asleep and in the REM partition of awareness.
+While you are dreaming, you are both asleep and in the REM partition of awareness.
 Additionally, you are in an imaginary landscape similar to the Shamanic State of Consciousness.
 Therefore, some think it should be the 7th state of consciousness.

 There are several techniques for achieving this state.
 They all involve the development of intention.
-Some use a combination of mantra and setting your intention just before going to sleep.
+Some use a combination of mantras and “setting your intention” just before going to sleep.
 You can practice this yourself.
-The dream state is the easiest place to begin the expansion of awareness.
+The dream state is the easiest and most common way to begin the expansion of awareness.

 “The lucid dream, located as it is at a crossroads between worlds and states of consciousness, places the magician in a unique position to influence the delicate balance of consciousness and the interplay it has on matter in the waking state and is thus an opportunity to test one’s ability in the art of adjusting the mutable fabric of Maya.” ― Zeena Schreck

 Writing down your dreams’ main topics and points first thing in the morning helps you remember them.
-Documenting your dreams is a crucial step in remembering them.
+A critical step in the process of lucid dreaming is documenting what happens.
 It can also unlock more profound levels of thoughts you didn’t recall at first.
 Learn how to lucid dream tonight, and begin remembering and controlling your dreams.
 It’s the easiest way to expand your awareness.

-Ten minutes before you go to bed, bring set your intention to be aware in my dreams and remember your dreams.
+Ten minutes before you go to bed, set your intention to be aware of and remember your dreams.
 Do this by writing this phrase in your journal.
 It will help you solidify and visualize your intent.
-This is an important step.
-Don’t overlook its importance.
+It’s an important step.

 Then, as you drift off to sleep, repeat the phrase: